Covid-19 coronavirus: Warehouse claims inaccurate, MBIE says

 • Premium - Coronavirus: Up to 10,000 retail jobs at risk over next few months: Retail NZ

-• Premium - Coronavirus: Hospitality, small business sighs with relief over Government's rescue package
+• Premium - Small business sighs with relief over Government's rescue package

-• Premium - Covid-19 coronavirus: Auckland firm creates platform to self-assess Covid-19 risks
+• Premium - Auckland firm creates platform to self-assess Covid-19 risks

 • Premium - Coronavirus: Hundreds of hospitality businesses on brink of collapse as Covid-19 outbreak hits pandemic status

-The Warehouse's update sent the retail sector into a spin this morning, and ignited debate on social media, with industry leaders left scratching their heads following the announcement, calling out claims of an unfair playing field.
+The Warehouse's update this morning sent the retail sector into a spin, and ignited debate on social media, with industry leaders left scratching their heads following the announcement, calling out claims of an unfair playing field.

-Retail NZ chief executive told the Herald the group's announcement was contrary to guidance it had received from the Government.
+Retail NZ chief executive Greg Harford told the Herald the group's announcement was contrary to guidance it had received from the Government.

 "It doesn't accord with the advice that I have seen coming out of Government," Harford said, adding that he was not aware of any provisions that had been granted for the company to continue to trade during that period.